dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 Same height

 where p and q are polynomials.
 Rational functions will pop up in many diﬀerent contexts, and the graphs can look very diﬀerent depending on the −x polynomials p and q.
 The simplest examples of rational functions are polySame length, nomials themselves, which arise when q(x) is the constant polynomial opposite 1. signs The next simplest examples are the functions 1/x n, where n is a positive y = −2x integer.
-Let’s look at some of the graphs of these functions:
+Let's look at some of the graphs of these functions:

 The odd powers look similar to each other, and the even powers look similar to each other.
-It’s worth knowing what these graphs look like. f(x) = x
+It's worth knowing what these graphs look like. f(x) = x

 2 g(x) (−∞, = x b]